MelihMSahin/Zeno_ARG/ARG/Call To Adventure/Call To Adventure.md

 [[Call To Adventure enciphered]]
 ~ciphertext~

-Dear Seeker of the Truth
+Dear Seeker of the Truth,

 I dearly hope this invitation has been able to reach you.
 As you may have heard, Professor Zeno has recently been captured and everyone is unsure who the perpetrator is, but I do know who and why.
 A man by the name of Terrence D. Howard has captured Professor Zeno for use in his nefarious plan in undermining logic and destroying Mathematics at it’s root.

 I am unable to communicate openly as Terrence has hired someone to intercept my messages in the past, so we must use more discreet forms of communication.
 To Terrence I am sure this looks like gibberish and he shall ignore it.